Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * test case dependency
 * capture screenshots on test failures

-Though most of these are not supported by selenium inherently but can be achieved by using language specific libraries.
-These would be explained in details in the `Sample Test Scripts`_ section.
+Though these are not supported by selenium inherently all of them can be achieved by using language specific libraries.

-..
-Santi: I'm not sure if we'll be able to explain EVERY pont of these on that section, some of them may even have a separate section.

-.. note:: It may be possible to add this functionality by the addition of user extensions to Selenium-IDE but most prefer to use Selenium-RC to gain all the flexibility of a programming language.
+.. note:: It may be possible to add this functionality by the addition of user extensions to Selenium-IDE but most prefer to use Selenium-RC as it's already bundled in any programming language.

 How Selenium Remote Control works
 ----------------------------------